U.S. Treasury Securities

 Treasury bills (T-bills) are issued in denominations of $100 to $5 million, and have terms equal to the following issued maturities: 4 weeks, 13 weeks, 26 weeks.
 T-bills are also issued as cash-management bills with varying maturities.
-They are issued at a discount, with the interest being equal to the difference between the face value paid at maturity and the discount price.
+They are issued at a discount, with the interest equal to the difference between the face value paid at maturity and the discount price.
 T-bills are quoted in yield rather than price, so the bid is higher than the ask price which is the reverse of the usual relationship with securities.
 T-notes mature at par, but, instead of paying cash for the maturing note, they can be refunded, where the government offers the investor a new security with a new interest rate and maturity date.

 Treasury-Inflation Protected Securities (TIPS)

 Treasury-Inflation Protected Securities (TIPS) pay a fixed rate of interest every 6 months on the principal which is adjusted for inflation as measured by the non-seasonally adjusted U.S. City Average All Items Consumer Price Index for All Urban Consumers (CPI-U) for the 3rd previous month, published monthly by the Bureau of Labor Statistics (BLS).
 The interest rate remains fixed — only the principal is adjusted.
 The principal can decline during deflation, but at maturity, the greater of the face value or the adjusted principal is paid.

 The interest rate on TIPS is determined at auction.

 Interest = Annual Interest Rate × Adjusted Principal

 Federal taxes must be paid on both the interest and on increases in the adjusted principal in the year earned.